What Are Spices? Simple Definition and Key Facts

 Sage Leaf Earthy, slightly bitter Stuffing, poultry dishes

-• Grind your own spices: Freshly ground spices like black pepper or cardamom have a more vibrant flavor than pre-ground versions.
+• Grind your own spices: Freshly ground spices like black pepper or cardamom deliver vibrant flavor compared to pre-ground versions.

 • Store properly: Keep spices in airtight containers away from heat and light.
-They can lose potency over time.
+Whole spices last 3-4 years; ground spices last 1-2 years.

 spice mix